duthied/Free-Friendika/doc/Plugins.md

 Addons work by intercepting event hooks - which must be registered.
 Modules work by intercepting specific page requests (by URL path).

-Plugin names cannot contain spaces or other punctuation and are used as filenames and function names.
+Addon names cannot contain spaces or other punctuation and are used as filenames and function names.
 You may supply a "friendly" name within the comment block.
-Each addon must contain both an install and an uninstall function based on the addon/plugin name.
+Each addon must contain both an install and an uninstall function based on the addon/addon name.
-For instance "plugin1name_install()".
+For instance "addon1name_install()".
-These two functions take no arguments and are usually responsible for registering (and unregistering) event hooks that your plugin will require.
+These two functions take no arguments and are usually responsible for registering (and unregistering) event hooks that your addon will require.
-The install and uninstall functions will also be called (i.e. re-installed) if the plugin changes after installation.
+The install and uninstall functions will also be called (i.e. re-installed) if the addon changes after installation.
 Therefore your uninstall should not destroy data and install should consider that data may already exist.
 Future extensions may provide for "setup" amd "remove".

-Plugins should contain a comment block with the four following parameters:
+Addons should contain a comment block with the four following parameters:

     /*
-     * Name: My Great Plugin
+     * Name: My Great Addon
-     * Description: This is what my plugin does.
+     * Description: This is what my addon does.
 It's really cool.
      * Version: 1.0
      * Author: John Q. Public <john@myfriendicasite.com>
      */

-Register your plugin hooks during installation.
+Register your addon hooks during installation.

     Addon::registerHook($hookname, $file, $function);

 $hookname is a string and corresponds to a known Friendica hook.

 $file is a pathname relative to the top-level Friendica directory.
-This *should* be 'addon/plugin_name/plugin_name.php' in most cases.
+This *should* be 'addon/addon_name/addon_name.php' in most cases.

 $function is a string and is the name of the function which will be executed when the hook is called.